-Château Dereszla lies within the Tokaj region of Hungary, where grapevines are nurtured to thrive produce fruit.
+Château Dereszla lies within the Tokaj region of Hungary, where grapevines are nurtured to thrive and produce fruit.
 As you traverse through its centuries-old, warren underground tunnels, the temperature gets colder.
 Inside, the only light to help you see is the fire glowing from candle wicks, as if you’re at the caves of Burgundy.
 But no, you’re in the heart of a Hungarian wine region located 150 miles northeast of Budapest, the great Tokaj.

 You may take a map provided at the Holdvölgy winery overhead, and as you follow through it, you’ll end up in a cellar dimly lit by candles.
 If you look around, you’ll see upturned barrels holding beautiful amber liquid beside several glasses.
 That is the signal that you’re about to take a sip of the iconic Tokaji wine.

-It’s important to know that one of the factors that make their process so different from other winemaking methods is that its mild climate, ancient volcanic soils, as well as the convergence of two rivers, make the place conducive in cultivating the “noble rot” or the Botrytis cinerea.
+It’s important to know that one of the factors that make their process so different from other winemaking methods is that its mild climate, ancient volcanic soils, as well as the convergence of two rivers, make the place conducive to cultivating the “noble rot” or the Botrytis cinerea.
 This element concentrates the sugar found within the grapes and combines them to produce Tokaj’s uniquely structured and sweet wine.

 Louis XIV declared Tokaj wines as the “wine of kings, king of wines”, making it a prized possession across Europe.
 But two world wars, along with the nationalization of the wine industry, and a Phylloxera outbreak, have sent the treasured elixir to oblivion at the tip of the 20th century.